Want to grow your email list by 1,000+ subscribers?

 I’m not expecting you to have an answer to that question...or to go count the exact number.

-But whether you’re a solopreneur sending 40 emails per day or a team people sending over 500 emails per day, this tactic can help you to grow your email list.
+But whether you’re a solopreneur sending 40 emails per day, or a team of people sending over 500 emails per day, this tactic can help you grow your email list.

 And best of all, it’ll only take a few minutes to implement.

-All you need to do is add a simple, compelling CTA in your email signature.
+All you need to do is add a simple, compelling call to action (CTA) in your email signature

 Check out how Noah uses his signature to link to his podcast: